-- (ij) "Law practice management program" means a CLE program specifically designed for attorneys on nonsubstantive topics that address ways to enhance the quality and efficiency of an attorney's service to clients. - (jk) "Live program" means a CLE program offered at a set time during which the attorney has the ability to contact the moderator or presenter to comment and ask questions.
-A live program may be held in person or delivered through an electronic medium. - (k] "OJA" means the Kansas Supreme Court's Office of Judicial Administration, including-and the Ceontinuing Llegal Eeducation Ooffice-staff. - (Im) "Prerecorded program" means an on-demand CLE program accessible through an electronic medium solely by an individual attorney in a format approved by OJA. - (mn) "Professionalism" means conduct consistent with the tenets of the legal profession by which an attorney demonstrates civility, honesty, integrity, character, fairness, competence, ethical conduct, public service, and respect for the rules of law, the courts, clients, other attorneys, witnesses, and self-represented and unrepresented persons. - $(\underline{n}\Theta)$ "Provider" means an individual or organization offering a CLE program.
+- questions.
+A live program may be held in person or delivered through an electronic medium. - (l) "OJA" means the Kansas Supreme Court's Office of Judicial Administration and staff includes the Continuing Legal Education Office. - (m) "Prerecorded program" means an on-demand CLE program accessible through an electronic medium solely by an individual attorney in a format approved by OJA. - (n) "Professionalism" means conduct consistent with the tenets of the legal profession by which an attorney demonstrates civility, honesty, integrity, character, fairness, competence, ethical conduct, public service, and respect for the rules of law, the courts, clients, other attorneys, witnesses, and self-represented and unrepresented persons. - (o) "Provider" means an individual or organization offering a CLE program.